 Buying, insuring and learning in your own car can be expensive which is why it can be cheaper to learn with someone you know.
 So, if a family member or friend is willing to let you learn to drive in their car, there are insurance policies available that are designed specifically for learner drivers.
-These policies can give you and the owner of the car the peace of mind that if any damage were to happen to the car while you were driving, you’re covered by the correct type of insurance.
+These policies can give you and the owner of the car the peace of mind that if any damage were to happen to the car while you were driving, you’re covered by the correct type of auto insurance.

 To save time and money on driving lessons, it’s a great idea to learn the theory of driving before having your first lesson.
 This is because some instructors may begin with the fundamentals of driving including the Highway Code, and the basic mechanics of the car itself.

 Rather than paying out more money for theory books, there are free online resources available including The Highway Code and practice theory tests which can save you time and money in the long run.
 A theory test usually costs £23 which is why it can be a good idea to take a practice test before-hand, so you’ll be more likely to pass instead of having to pay out for another one.

 Another way to learn the rules of the road and get to grips with a car before your first driving lesson is by asking someone you know with experience in driving.
 Be hands on and ask questions about the fundamentals of the car and your role as a driver.